-Data analytics, data mining, artificial intelligence, machine learning, deep learning – all fall under data science and the list doesn’t end here.
+Data analytics, data mining, artificial intelligence, machine learning, and deep learning – all fall under data science and the list doesn’t end here.
 Clearly, it is one of the fastest growing fields when it comes to career opportunities and by extension, salaries.

 The field requires data scientists who aren’t just experts in a variety of programming languages and statistical computations, but also have good interpersonal skills.
-The latter because the findings or statistical insights need to be relayed to stakeholders effectively.
+The latter is because the findings or statistical insights need to be relayed to stakeholders effectively.

 To give you a clear idea of what exactly employers are looking for in data scientists, we’ll be walking you through the following topics: